Abhiroop/Abhiroop.github.io/_posts/2024-07-25-Monty-Hall-Probabilistic.md

 ---

 Continuing from my [Bayes Theorem-based blog post](https://abhiroop.github.io/Monty-Hall/) on solving the Monty-Hall problem, I will now show a rather elegant way to model the solution that exploits the humble List monad.
-The goal is to help the contestant answer the question:*should I switch my choice?*, when the contestant has already chosen a door, followed by Monty Halls opening a different door and asking the question.
+The goal is to help the contestant answer the question:*should I switch my choice?*, when the contestant has already chosen a door, Monty Halls opens a different door and asks the question.
 This post was inspired by a [less-than 100 lines implementation of a probabilistic programming monad](https://dennybritz.com/posts/probability-monads-from-scratch/) in Haskell

 We will begin by representing discrete distributions as a Haskell datatype: